 This spicy cider is made with a slew of health-enhancing ingredients.
 At first, the ingredients may sound odd but the result is a spicy, sweet, and sour combination that you can dilute in juice or water, or take straight as a health shot to improve immunity.
 The base for this drink is apple cider vinegar, which has long been used for health and medicinal purposes.

 Apple cider vinegar is made by fermenting crushed apples.
 After the apples are fermented, bacteria is added, which turns the alcohol into acetic acid.
 Acetic acid gives apple cider vinegar its sour taste and it is also thought to have many health benefits.
 Specifically, it is thought that the chemical bonds in sugars may be disrupted by acetic acid.
 This may be one reason that apple cider vinegar has been shown to slow the release of sugar into the bloodstream and help stabilize blood sugar when consumed regularly.

-Apple cider vinegar also helps kill harmful bacteria, may fight various types of cancer, helps fight diabetes, and may help you lose weight.
+Apple cider vinegar also helps kill harmful bacteria, helps fight diabetes, and may help you lose weight.
 This spicy cider is one way to get a potent dose of apple cider vinegar into your daily diet.

 GET THE GOLD WITH TURMERIC

 We’ve included fresh turmeric in this spicy cider, which adds a bright orange hue and many benefits.
 Just be careful when handling fresh turmeric, as it can stain clothes and surfaces easily.
 Turmeric contains powerful antioxidants which help fight inflammation and free radical damage in the body.
 Turmeric contains a compound called curcumin, which is more effectively absorbed when consumed with black pepper.
 The combination of turmeric and black pepper in this cider will help you absorb the benefits of turmeric.

 2 tablespoons fresh turmeric or Purify (fermented turmeric)